 Chicago Press, 2003.
 Print.

-Metaphor is how we exchange thoughts and ideas from person to person.
-It is our language, both verbal and non-verbal.
-The authors explore they types of written and spoken metaphors, categorizes them, and, most helpful to thinkers, shows how metaphors are systematic, culture-specific, and must be experienced by both the sender and receiver in order to be understood.
+Metaphor is how we exchange thoughts and ideas from person to person, our language, both verbal and non-verbal.
+The authors explore they types of written and spoken metaphors, categorizes them, and, most helpful to thinkers, shows how metaphors are systematic, culture-specific, and must be experienced by both the sender and receiver to be understood.